 There are different types of content that you might want to consider through the funnel.
 For example, if you have a product launch, you’ll need a couple different pieces of video content for it.
 On the first level, you’ll need a really quick, short, really high-energy, engaging video to just hook prospects.
 Don’t gush about your product; rather, bring up audience pain points and hone in on how this product might solve their challenges.

 “[Once they get further into the funnel], the next video’s a little bit longer, little bit more informational, still engaging.
 But as they get down that funnel, we can put in more content that’s a little bit more longer form because we know they’re interested.”

-3. HOW CAN VIDEO CONNECT WITH SALES?
+3. HOW CAN MANUFACTURERS USE VIDEO TO CONNECT WITH SALES?